jonysosin/scrapper/README.md

     }
 ]
 ```

+## Private Endpoints
 ### Callback Create Products (private)
 _This endpoint will receive a searchOrderID and an array of products, this is called when themisto finish crawl process, endpoint is private and `Basic Auth` is required, the credentials are in `config/default.json`._

 `POST /api/product/callback-scrapper`

+### Authentication between apps
+When crawl process is finished, themisto calls to ganymede and send the products using `Basic Auth` stored in `config/`, these credentials can be edited changing `config/default.json` file in both apps.

 ## Themisto Endpoints
 _This endpoint will receive a searchOrder, queryString and callbackURL.
 It will start to crawl the site, after that, the application will call to callbackURL endpoint using `Basic Auth` with the credentials in `config/default.json`._

 `POST /api/scrap`

-## Authentication between apps
-When crawl process is finished, themisto calls to ganymede and send the products using `Basic Auth` stored in `config/`, these credentials can be edited changing `config/default.json` file in both apps.